Irtair/RNN-practice/README.md

 generator = pipeline("text-generation", model="distilgpt2")
 transformer_generate(generator, ["Deep Learning is", "What is going on with"])

-# → I am about to be released by the company.”
-The first episode of the series is called �
-# → What is going on with this, and what do you think this is going to be?
-# → Don't you mind if I'm on the phone with you?
-If you're ready, ask my
-# → Let us deal with the question: Who exactly does the money come from?
-So, even if we
 # → Deep Learning is a tool for learning new concepts.
 These resources are available as a single sheet of data.
 Each sheet
+# → What is going on with this, and what do you think this is going to be?
 ```

 ---